KendellHsu/kendellhsu.github.io/_pages/about.md

 ---
 I'm a fourth-year Engineering Science undergraduate student at Natioanl Cheng Kung University.

-My favorite stuff is to be a maker,

 My research in the Human Computer Integration Lab, where I am advised by Pedro Lopes, focuses on sensing, wearables, and designing interfaces that utilize body movements for both input and output by combining gesture sensing with muscle stimulation.